QuasiChicken90/BedrockLaunch/README.md

 - You must own a legitimate copy of Minecraft Bedrock Edition.

 ## 🔨 Building
+- Install Python and NodeJS
+- Install NeutralinoJS with the command ```npm install -g @neutralinojs/neu```
 - Create a python virtual environment
 - clone/download the code into the venv
-- Go into the venv and run BuildLauncher.py
+- Activate the venv and run BuildLauncher.py

 ## 📃 Credits
 - Some installer/launching code used from [here](github.com/CrystalVortex/Minecraft-Bedrock-Version-Manager/tree/TestVersion-9)